The cohomology of Deligne-Lusztig varieties for the general linear group: The spectral sequence revisited

-Then the lower line in the complex (\ref{complex_reduced}) is nothing else but the complex $(\ref{complex_0_F_s})$.
-In view of Lemma \ref{restriction_graded} we define a grading on the upper line as follows.
+The lower line in the complex (\ref{complex_reduced}) is nothing else but the complex $(\ref{complex_0_F_s})$ which is a resolution of $v^G_{P(s)}$.
+In view of Theorem \ref{restriction_graded} we define a grading on the upper line as follows.
 Set for all $j\neq i,$

 and

 In particular, we have fixed $H(ss_j)_{s_j}$ in this way for all $j \neq i.$ Further we set for $j<i-1,$

 and